Products, services and equal competition

 Licensing administration statistics cover the measures carried out in connection with the applications for new alcohol serving and retail sales licences whereas the statistics on supervisory matters cover the measures arising from existing licences.
 The statistical data forms an overview of the measures taken by the alcohol administration to combat the shadow economy and the effectiveness of the measures.

 Combatting the shadow economy is one part of the extensive responsibilities of the alcohol administration.
-The measures taken by the alcohol administration to combat the shadow economy in 2024 can be regarded as successful, considering the impacts of the payment and operating relief granted to the entrepreneurs, and the decrease in the personnel resources of the alcohol administration.
+The measures taken by the alcohol administration to combat the shadow economy in 2025 can be regarded as successful, considering the impacts of the payment and operating relief granted to the entrepreneurs, the decrease in the personnel resources of the alcohol administration and the preparations required by the regional state administration reform.

 Statistics on combatting the shadow economy – licensing

-Tables 1a and 1b show the supervisory measures to combat the shadow economy taken by the Regional State Administrative Agencies in 2024 in the context of the processing of new licences for the serving and retail sales of alcohol.
-The summaries show the number of licensing cases opened to examine financial prerequisites in each region.
-It also shows the number of measures taken to investigate licensing matters and their results, including requests for clarification sent to licence holders, cancellation of licences, negative decisions, licences granted on a temporary basis, licences granted in accordance with the application, payment arrangements and programmes introduced as a result of completed licensing cases, as well as the tax debts paid.
+Tables 1a and 1b show the supervisory measures to combat the shadow economy taken by the Regional State Administrative Agencies in 2025 in the context of the processing of new licences for the serving and retail sales of alcohol.
+The summaries show the number of investigations on economic preconditions carried out by region.
+They also show the number of measures taken to investigate licensing matters and their results, including requests for clarification sent to licence holders, cancellation of licences, negative decisions, licences granted on a temporary basis, licences granted in accordance with the application, payment arrangements and programmes introduced as a result of completed licensing cases, as well as the tax debts paid.

-In 2024, 144 licensing matters resulted in 145 requests for clarification.
-The tax debt payments resulting from the measures totalled about EUR 942,000 (Table 1a).
+In 2025, 266 licensing matters resulted in 199 requests for clarification.
+The tax debt payments resulting from the measures totalled about EUR 1.33 million (Table 1a).

 Statistics on combatting the shadow economy – supervision

-In 2024, a total of 15 cases of supervising the retail sale were opened and they led to 11 requests for clarification.
-The tax debt payments resulting from the measures totalled about EUR 13,000 (Table 2b).
+In 2025, a total of 15 cases of supervising the retail trade were opened and they led to 12 requests for clarification.
+The tax debt payments resulting from the measures totalled about EUR 177,000 (Table 2b).

 Accuracy of Trade Register records is monitored